WHO Addresses Hantavirus Ship Near Tenerife

 AP).

 The beneficiaries are the passengers, who need a path off the ship, and Spain’s central authorities, who can claim a controlled public-health response.
-The losers are local officials on Tenerife, who absorb the political heat of hosting the operation, and the cruise operator, which now has an outbreak associated with delayed testing and a messy cross-border tracing effort (
+The losers are local officials on Tenerife, who absorb the political heat of hosting the operation, and the cruise operator, which now has an outbreak associated with delayed testing and a messy cross-border tracing effort (BBC;

 The Independent).